falfiya/falfia.fi/content/intro-type-theory-for-prog.md

 +++
-title = "Type Theory for Programmers" date = 2025-03-22
+title = "Introduction to Type Theory for Programmers" date = 2025-03-22

 [taxonomies]